Alessandro Petacchi: 2000–2002: Fassa Bortolo

 In 2000, Petacchi signed for Fassa Bortolo.
-He got his breakthrough, when he won his first Grand Tour stage in Vuelta a España on stage 7 in a sprint where he beat Giovanni Lombardi in a bunch sprint.
+He got his breakthrough when he won his first Grand Tour stage in Vuelta a España on stage 7 in a sprint where he beat Giovanni Lombardi in a bunch sprint.
 He was initially assigned as Fabio Baldato's lead-out man at that year's Vuelta.
 He won another stage later in stage 11.
-He ended the year with 9 victories.
+He ended the year with nine victories.

-2001 became a mediocre year for Petacchi in difference to 2000.
+2001 became a mediocre year for Petacchi in contrast to 2000.
 He decided to go to the Tour for the first time in his career, where he recorded several top 10 finishes and fourth in the points classification.

 Petacchi got a great start to his 2002 campaign, when he won a stage in Tour Méditerranéen and two stages in Paris–Nice, where he also wore the leader jersey for two days.
 He came very close on winning a stage several times during the Giro d'Italia, where he got two second places and one third place.
-On the last stage he lost to Mario Cipollini.
-He came to the Vuelta with ambitions to win some stages and the points classification, where he also won a stage, but ultimately became second in the points classification beaten by Erik Zabel.
+On the last stage, he lost to Mario Cipollini.
+He came to the Vuelta with ambitions to win some stages and the points classification, where he also won a stage, but ultimately became second in the points classification, beaten by Erik Zabel.
 He ended the year by being a part of the winning Italian lead-out train for Cipollini in the Road World Championship in Zolder.